-For the next decade Cobb's vessel was employed in taking troops and supplies to Fort Anne (Annapolis Royal), Fort Edward (Windsor), Fort Lawrence (near Amherst), and the Saint John River, and in convoying transports which carried German settlers to found the town of Lunenburg in 1753 [see Patrick Sutherland].
+Do you like to try your luck?
+Go to our website and play lucky pharao spielen.
+Increased odds for winning!
+For the next decade Cobb’s vessel was employed in taking troops and supplies to Fort Anne (Annapolis Royal), Fort Edward (Windsor), Fort Lawrence (near Amherst), and the Saint John River, and in convoying transports which carried German settlers to found the town of Lunenburg in 1753 [see Patrick Sutherland].
 In the winters of 1753, 1754, 1755, and 1756 he was ordered to Chignecto with stores for the garrison and remained there each year till spring.
 Cobb had a house and farm near Fort Lawrence where he lived with his wife and daughter, and where, according to Jedediah Preble, he owned many cattle, sheep, swine, and a large supply of claret, the quality of which was highly approved by his friend Preble.
-Colonel John Winslow stayed at Cobb's farm in the early days of the siege of Fort Beauséjour (near Sackville, New Brunswick) in June 1755.
-Cobb's vessel, the York and Halifax (80 tons), was active bringing supplies to the besiegers, and was attacked by French forces.
+Colonel John Winslow stayed at Cobb’s farm in the early days of the siege of Fort Beauséjour (near Sackville, New Brunswick) in June 1755.
+Cobb’s vessel, the York and Halifax (80 tons), was active bringing supplies to the besiegers, and was attacked by French forces.
 On 28 August Cobb was sent with some of the soldiers of Major Joseph Frye to expel the Acadians from Chipoudy (Shepody, New brunswick) and burn their houses.
 At Petitcodiac (near Hillsborough, New brunswick) a party of Canadian troops and Indians attacked the New England soldiers, whose armed vessels operated with difficulty because of strong currents caused by the high Fundy tides.

 Cobb was also active in 1754 and 1755 in the prevention of clandestine trade between the Acadians and the French and was the only master of a provincial vessel to bring prizes into the vice-admiralty court at Halifax.
 In April 1755, outside Halifax harbour, he seized the English schooner Wolf for conducting illegal trade.
 After the vessel was condemned, Cobb received £16 4s.
 8d. as one-third share of the prize.
 Later that month, while searching for a wrecked vessel at Port La Tour, Cobb discovered the French schooner Marguerite (Margarett), laden with provisions, guns, and other military stores from Louisbourg destined for French troops on the Saint John River.
 He returned to Halifax with the news and was ordered by Governor Charles Lawrence to blockade the harbour until Captain William Kensey (MacKenzie?) arrived in the warship Vulture, and then to assist Kensey in capturing the French prize.
 A dispute arose later between Cobb and Kensey about their respective shares and each received £103 14s 1d.